-22 Various AEMO RERT reports are available at: https://aemo.com.au/en/energy-systems/electricity/emergency-management/reliability-and-emergency-reserve-trader-rert/rert-reporting.
+22 Various AEMO RERT reports are available at: https://aemo.com.au/en/energy-systems/electricity/emergency- management/reliability-and-emergency-reserve-trader-rert/rert-reporting.

-shortfall).
-On 19 August 2020 the Energy Security Board (ESB) published a set of changes to the NER to establish an out of market capacity reserve (the Interim Reliability Reserve).
+Reserve).
 The interim reliability reserve delivers further reliability by establishing an interim out-of-market capacity reserve and amending triggering arrangements for the Retailer Reliability Obligation (RRO).
-These measures would allow AEMO to procure reserves for contract terms of up to three years, replacing the long notice RERT until 2025.
-They aim to keep unserved energy to no more than 0.0006% in any region in any year.23
+These measures would allow AEMO to procure reserves for contract terms of up to three years, replacing the long notice RERT until 2025.23 They aim to keep unserved energy to no more than 0.0006% in any region in any year.24

-- medium-notice RERT: between ten weeks' and one week's notice of a projected reserve shortfall - short-notice RERT: less than seven days' notice of a projected reserve shortfall.
+- medium-notice RERT: between ten weeks' and one week's notice of a projected reserve shortfall. - short-notice RERT: less than seven days' notice of a projected reserve shortfall.